keycloak/keycloak-quickstarts/README.md

 ## Reporting an issue

-If you believe you have discovered a defect in the quickstarts please open an issue in our [Issue Tracker](https://issues.jboss.org/projects/KEYCLOAK).
+If you believe you have discovered a defect in the quickstarts please open an issue in our [an issue](https://github.com/keycloak/keycloak-quickstarts/issues).
 Please remember to provide a good summary, description as well as steps to reproduce the issue.

 ## Getting started